alexfist/model_benchmarks/README.md

 ### 1. Environment Setup

 Each model has its own `requirements.txt` inside its `code/` folder.
-It is recommended to create a separate conda environment per model to avoid dependency conflicts.
+You MUST create a separate conda environment per model to avoid dependency conflicts.

 ```bash
 conda create -n <model_name>_env python=3.10